 "If anyone causes one of these little ones who believe in me to sin, it would be better for him if a large millstone were hung around his neck and he were thrown into the sea."

-It will be a rude awakening for church members who think they are being super-spiritual by not getting involved, when they discover their silence is actually inviting the judgment of God upon their heads!
+It will be a rude awakening for church members who think they are being super-spiritual by staying silent and not speaking out against sins in their schools and communities, when they find out that their silence is actually inviting the judgement of God upon their heads!

 Rev. Dietrich Bonhoeffer, who resisted Hitler and helped found the Confessing Church in Germany, stated: